-Figure 2.12 Rotation of a steering wheel by a couple
+Figure 2.12 Rotation of a steering wheel by a couple.

 Solution 2.5.
-First, one should pay attention not to limit the answer to the determination of the magnitude of the moment exclusively.
+First, we should not limit the answer to the determination of the magnitude of the moment.
 The determination of a vector requires finding all its elements.

-According to the equation (2.5) and since the forces and the arm are lying within the plane of the steering wheel, the vector moment is acting along a line perpendicular to this plane, with no fixed point of application since a couple moment is a free vector.
+According to Equation (2.5) and since the forces and the arm lie within the plane of the steering wheel, the vector moment acts along a line perpendicular to this plane, with no fixed point of application since a moment is a free vector.